 It is said that fear of public speaking, for some, exceeds the fear of death.

-My advice-get up there in front of the audience, the more hostile, the better, as often as possible.
+My advice - get up there in front of the audience, the more hostile, the better, as often as possible.
 This is one of the best ways to improve your communication skills and help you land one of the many SAP jobs that require public speaking ability.

 You will know you have reached an acceptable level of expertise when you are invited to be a ‘guest speaker’ and they pay the freight.

 - Learn to Learn

-As a SAP Consultant, we sell what we know.
+As an SAP Consultant, we sell what we know.

 You need to develop a personal development plan, and each year, strive to add at least one new ‘major’ skillset.

-For instance, this year, 2012, Inbound Marketing and Balanced Scorecard Certification were on my agenda.
+For instance, in fiscal year 2012, Inbound Marketing and Balanced Scorecard Certification were on my agenda.
 Achieved both!